Noragyugh, Nagorno-Karabakh: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, a music school, five shops and a medical centre.
 The Noragyugh branch of the Askeran Children's Music School is also located in the village.

 Demographics

 The village had 1,396 inhabitants in 2005, and 1,517 inhabitants in 2015.

+As of October 2025, 113 Azerbaijani families, totaling 501 individuals, have been resettled in the village by Azerbaijan.